Great Bad Movies: "Demonic Toys" (1992)

-DEMONIC TOYS begins with a pair of undercover cops - Judith Gray (former "Dynasty" babe Tracy Scoggins) and her partner/lover Matt Cable (Jeff Weston) - on a stakeout, preparing for the arrival of some suspected arms dealers.
-While they wait for the bad guys, "Jude" tells Matt that she's expecting his child.
+Demonic Toys begins with a pair of undercover cops on a stakeout, preparing for the arrival of some suspected arms dealers.
+While Judith Gray (former "Dynasty" babe Tracy Scoggins) and her partner/lover Matt Cable (Jeff Weston) wait for the bad guys, "Jude" tells Matt that she's expecting his child.
 Of course, since this is a horror flick, poor Matt won't get to enjoy his impending fatherhood for long.
-Things go horribly wrong as soon as the gun dealers show up, Matt catches a bullet in the ensuing firefight, and the grief stricken, gun-toting Jude chases the two suspects into the nearby warehouse of Arcadia Toys.
+Things go horribly wrong as soon as the gun dealers show up, Matt catches a bullet in the ensuing firefight, and the grief stricken, gun-toting Jude chases two of the suspects into a nearby building -- the warehouse of Arcadia Toys.
 Jude ends up locked in a storeroom with one of the crooks, while the other bandit, who was also wounded in the gun battle, crawls into a corner that's bathed in a strange, eerie light.
 A cackling killer Jack-In-The-Box ("Jack Attack") suddenly springs from a carton and has the guy for lunch, causing his blood to seep into the floor below and awaken... something.
 Before long, evil laughter is echoing throughout the warehouse and a voice is calling "Jooooooooo-diiiiiith....."

-Meanwhile, the warehouse's inept security guard "Charnetsky" (Peter Schrum), unaware of the goings-on in the cavernous building, places a late night order at the fried chicken place around the corner.
-When the Chunky Chicken delivery boy, Mark (Bentley Mitchum) arrives with Charnetsky's dinner, things kick into high gear.
+Meanwhile, the warehouse's inept security guard, Charnetsky (Peter Schrum), unaware of the goings-on in the cavernous building, places a late night order at the fried chicken place around the corner.
+When the Chunky Chicken delivery boy, Mark (Bentley Mitchum) arrives with Charnetsky's dinner, things start kicking into high gear.
 The pair discover Jude and her prisoner trapped in the storeroom, just in time for all the lights to go out, the doors to lock by themselves, and for Charnetsky to be murdered by a tag-team of killer playthings including a knife-wielding, foul mouthed baby doll ("Baby Oopsie Daisy"), a carnivorous Teddy Bear ("Grizzly Teddy"), and a toy robot ("Mr. Static") that fires real missiles.
-Mark, Jude and the remaining gun dealer spend some time freaking out and screaming "WHAT THE @#$% IS GOING ON?" for a while, till a homeless girl (Ellen Dunning) who's been living in the warehouse suddenly pops out of a convenient air shaft and informs them "It's the toys... something's inside the toys..."
+Mark, Jude and the remaining gun dealer spend some time freaking out and screaming "What the @#$% is going on?" for a while, till a homeless girl (Ellen Dunning) who's been living in the warehouse suddenly pops out of a conveniently placed air shaft to informs them, "It's the toys... something's inside the toys..."

 I'm not gonna lie to you, folks...
 "Demonic Toys" is far from a great movie, but boy is it a fun one!
 The creature designs (particularly the Jack-in-the-Box and Baby Oopsie Daisy) are disgustingly cool and there's just enough gore and T&A to earn Demonic Toys an "R" rating.
 I also have to give Tracy Scoggins credit, she plays her role as a tough-as-nails, bad-ass lady cop totally seriously.
-Even though I'm sure that deep down inside, she knew how ridiculous the whole thing was, Tracy totally sells it!!
-The movie does start to unravel by the time the Demon Child reveals his master plan to Jude (and the "flashback" sequence that shows us his last attempt at birth, 66 years prior, feels like it was shoehorned into the film at the last minute) but up till then "Demonic Toys" is an absolute hoot.
+Even though I'm sure that deep down inside, she must have known how ridiculous this movie was, Tracy totally sells it.
+Kudos!
+The movie does start to unravel by the time the Demon Child reveals his master plan to Jude (and the "flashback" sequence that shows us his previous birth attempt 66 years ago feels like it was tacked on at the last minute) but up till then "Demonic Toys" is an absolute hoot.
 You'll be quoting Baby Oopsie Daisy's profane one liners for days and I guarantee you'll never look at a Jack-in-the-Box the same way again.

 "Demonic Toys 2" Trailer: